 Who am I?

 My name is Gari Jimenez-Lugo, I’m a Journeyman blacksmith specializing in cutlery and pattern welded steel.
 I spent a few years studying as an apprentice to Philip Harrison, most of my apprenticeship involved working in museums and renaissance festivals along the eastern seaboard.
 I bring a love and understanding of science and engineering to the craft while respecting historical tradition.
+I currently work full-time as a swordsmith for Baltimore Knife and Sword.

-Apprentice: Duncan McNamara
+Assistant: Duncan McNamara

 Duncan McNamara contacted me in September of 2019 and has been actively forging alongside me since then.
-Duncan is currently in his first year at Virginia Tech with plans to pursue a degree in Materials Science Engineering.
+Duncan is currently in his second year at Virginia Tech with plans to pursue a degree in Materials Science Engineering.

 Duncan’s main goals for blacksmithing are to apply what he learns from the craft to his schooling and utilize the background knowledge.
 While most younger smiths choose to focus on knifemaking, Duncan is looking forward to making more traditional architectural ironwork.

-Apprentice: Andrew Flores
+Partner: Andrew Flores

 Andrew and I met in February of 2020 at the NovaLabs makerspace on a chance encounter, he had his first knife with him and it was “all down hill from there.”